 Caitlyn Gowriluk is a dedicated, conscientious reporter with experience telling human-focused stories that matter to readers.
 Most recently, she worked as a reporter and photographer at the Stonewall Teulon Tribune.
 Her work has appeared in the Selkirk Record, the Express Weekly News and The Uniter.
 Caitlyn has also taken courses in politics, ethics and culture at the University of Winnipeg, and will receive her degree in communications in 2019.

 Digital Media Strategist

 Alyssa is an entrepreneur, designer and social media nerd.
 She writes about sports for the University of Manitoba Bisons and spends her summers promoting Riding Mountain National Park.
-She’s a nature enthusiast who will talk to you about bird calls if you’re down.
+She’s a nature enthusiast can talk about bird calls and other stuff no one cares about for hours.
 Additionally, she hosts Thru Here, a podcast about people who live in and travel through Riding Mountain.

 Arts and Culture Reporter

 Aidan is an aspiring event photographer with a deep hole in his heart set aside for music.
 Aidan loves many things in the arts and culture scene, and wants to foster strong connections with those in the arts community.
 When he isn’t hunting for stories for The Projector, he can often be found at local shows or in coffee shops.

 Hannah believes that everyone has a story to tell.
 Empathy and compassion are guiding principles in Hannah’s reporting.
 She is passionate about human rights and accountability for local and global injustices.
 She completed a Bachelor of Arts in Human Rights and Global Studies from The University of Winnipeg where she fostered her drive for universal equality.
 When Hannah isn’t stuck in a book, she enjoys napping with her cat Maggie, or running.